CamCove-Crichton/Whiskey-d_Away/README.md

 - The next step was to then implement the drop down for the number of attendees per group, to only display the maximum number of people allowed per group booking per tour experience
 - Moved onto the basket view being able to not only display data for items added to the basket, but having the ability to edit the data for each item in the basket, and will need to come back to it down the line with validations to prevent users from selecting dates/time slots that are fully booked or do not have the capacity to take the selected number of attendees
 - Implemented the flatpickr for date editing in the basket view, for a better UX
+- Then added in an update and remove button to each line item in the basket, to allow the user to update or remove a line item that is in their basket

 ### Future Developments